RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

 # BOE2020 OCTA vessel segmentation
 This repository contains a Python3 Tensorflow implementation of the methods described in 'Deep iteratitive vessel segmentation in OCT angiography'.

-##Dependencies
+## Dependencies
    - [Tensorflow 1.9.0][tf] (the code should be compatible with any 1.x version of tensorflow).
    - [Numpy][np]
    - [Scipy][scpy]
    - [Opencv3][cv2] (used only for storing and reading images)
    - [matplotlib][plt] (used only for segmentation visualization)
+   - [vgg19 pretrained weights][vgg19] (these are required only for using a perceptual loss, must be in the path)

 ## Contents
-* Pretrained model weights and code to perform vessel segmentation on OCTA images.
+* Pretrained model weights and code to perform vessel segmentation which can be used on OCTA images.
+* Demostration of results on diverse publicly available OCT-A images including images of different devices and montages.
-* Code for defining and training all models and loss functions described in the paper.
+* Code for defining all models and loss functions and training as described in the paper.

 ## Examples
 * A commented example of how to use the pretrained models is provided in example_use_pretrained.py.

-* An example for defining and training the models is provided in example_use_train.py.
+* An example of how to define and train the models is provided in example_use_train.py.
-For using

 [tf]: https://www.tensorflow.org/install/pip
 [np]: https://numpy.org/